 General: WARNING: DO NOT TOUCH THIS PLANT!
 Giant Hogweed is a perennial herb that grows up to 5 metres tall (16 feet).
 It looks very similar to the native cow parsnip (Heracleum maximum).

-Giant Hogweed was introduced from Asia as an ornamental plant.
+Where does it grow here?
 It flourishes at the coast and in wet places in BC.
 It prefers rich, wet soils and can tolerate varied amounts of light.
 Large stands can form in riparian areas and ditchlines.

 BC Government.
 1996, 2016 edition.
 Field Guide to Noxious Weeds and other Selected Invasive Plants of British Columbia.
 Ninth Edition.

 Invasive Plant Council of BC.
 April 2008.
 Giant Hogweed Targeted Invasive Plant Solutions.

 Okanagan Invasive Species Online website.